 Every time a Star Wars prequel was released, Australia's Fox-affiliated Channel 10 showed the original trilogy over three weekends and promoted the crap out of it, often bookending commercial breaks with two promos for the same film.
 It's an older example, but it checks out.

 After AMC stopped emphasizing classic movies but before they had original series such as Mad Men, Breaking Bad, and The Walking Dead, the network went through different phases where they played the same movie practically every day for months until they found a new movie to obsess over and the cycle began anew.
 Examples included (but were not limited to):

-Looks like the Christmas programming for 2013 consists entirely of the Home Alone movies, White Christmas, and Jack Frost (1998).
-Culkin & Friends apparently have taken up the overexposure slack from last year's endless Miracle on 34th Street lovefest tribute.
+The Christmas programming for 2013 consisted entirely of the Home Alone movies, White Christmas, and Jack Frost (1998).
+Culkin & Friends apparently took up the overexposure slack from last year's endless Miracle on 34th Street lovefest.